TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/TypoScript.rst

 ==========================

 :typoscript:`stdWrap` offers the :ref:`lang <t3tsref:stdwrap-lang>` property
-with which localized strings can be provided directly by TypoScript.
+which can be used to provide localized strings directly from TypoScript.
 This can be used as a quick fix but it is not recommended to manage translations within the TypoScript code.